Skip to Content

 Don’t you think it looks nice and finished at the edges?
 Hooray for honing my DIY skills (about time right?)

-I’m so pleased that I didn’t have to remove the current baseboards to add this wainscoting!
+I’m so pleased that I didn’t have to remove the current baseboards or add new baseboard to add wainscoting to the entire wall!

 Making angled cuts at the base of the boards to make them looked “finished” really saves time and looks good too!

-Side note; I took a tip from a friend on Instagram that said rather than using wood glue and nailing straight into the drywall, skip the glue and apply the nails at an angle while alternating the angle each time you use a nail.
+Side note; I took a tip from a friend on Instagram that said rather than using wood glue or liquid nails and nailing straight into the drywall, skip the glue and apply the nails at an angle while alternating the angle each time you use a nail in a piece of wood.
 Genius!

 So if you apply a nail at a 30 degree angle to the left, you need to apply the next one at a 30 degree angle to the right.
+Even if you aren’t able to apply the boards into a stud, it should still work, as long as the treatment is used only for aesthetics.
 Does that make sense?

 The alternating angles makes the wood more secure against the wall and less likely to come out.
 Also, if you ever need to remove the wood, it’s a lot easier!
-This might require a little drywall patch, but nothing terrible!
+This might require a little drywall patch, but nothing terrible, not like removing traditional board and batten.
+After all, everyone loves the look of beautiful board and batten especially in a dining room, living room or anywhere!

 Do you know another way to add wainscoting without removing baseboards?
 Let me know in the comments below, I might need it for the future:)